-The Bonds and the interest thereon are special, limited obligations of the Board payable by the Board solely from (1) certain payments to be made by the City under the Financing Agreement, (2) subject to the conditions described herein, certain Incremental Tax Revenues, and (3) certain other funds held by the Trustee under the Indenture, and not from any other fund or source of the Board.
-Payments under the Financing Agreement are designed to be sufficient, together with other funds available for such purpose, to pay when due the principal of, premium, if any, and interest on the Bonds.
-Except as noted herein, all payments by the City under the Financing Agreement are subject to annual appropriation.
-Pursuant to the Indenture, the Board will assign to the Trustee, for the benefit and security of the registered owners of the Bonds, substantially all of the rights of the Board in the Financing Agreement, including all Loan Payments and Additional Payments payable thereunder.
-The Series 2007B Bonds and the Bonds are secured on a parity as to the pledge of Incremental Tax Revenues, but are not secured on a parity as to the account in the Debt Service Reserve Fund established for the Series 2007B Bonds.
-No Debt Service Reserve is being established for the Bonds.
+Each Series of the Bonds and the interest thereon are special, limited obligations of the Board, payable by the Board solely from (1) certain payments to be made by the City under the applicable Financing Agreement, and (2) certain other funds held by the Trustee under the applicable Indenture and not from any other fund or source of the Board, and are separately and independently secured under the applicable Indenture and the applicable Financing Agreement as described herein.
+Payments under each Financing Agreement are designed to be sufficient, together with other funds available for such purpose, to pay when due the principal of, premium, if any, and interest on the Series of Bonds relating to such Financing Agreement.
+Except as noted herein, all payments by the City under each Financing Agreement are subject to annual appropriation.
+Pursuant to each Indenture, the Board will assign to the Trustee, for the benefit and security of the registered owners of the Bonds, substantially all of the rights of the Board in the applicable Financing Agreement, including all Loan Payments payable thereunder.